WoktopusGaming/TeamTheOne-Bot/devs_changelog.md

   Commit timeline doesn't go any further than v2.1 anyways.
   - Disclaimers will soon disappear from changelog to parse more easily.
 So will most text.
   - The update numbers are *subject to change at any time in the near future.*
-  - There might or might not be an upcoming developer branch for all hosts that automatically checks the GitHub for new commits before starting the bot.
-If your host is doing that already and that you do not want to receive alpha updates or pre-release ones, please remove that feature from your host.

 ## [Unreleased]

-This release is INDEV / Alpha; if you put your updater to recieve non-released updates, you will recieve every code change of this unreleased version (current Github version, based on commits given time to time).
-Documentation will soon cover on this (I need to do it...)

 ### Added

 - Developer functionality: bot auto-update with `update.py` (adding and changing files only, or for now)
-  - *Note:* updater available v2.1.0i and under to v2.2.0i and higher: check page in documentation (TBA)
+  - *Note:* updater available v2.1.0i and under to v2.2.0i and higher: check page in documentation (TBD)
 - Developer functionality: developer mode (skip any update change or file deletion processes, e.g. `startup.py`, process covered in documentation)
-- Local host / auto run functionality: `update.py` now support command line arguments `--upgrade` and `--install` for outsider processes
+- Local host / auto run functionality: `update.py` now support command line arguments `--upgrade` and `--install` for faster invoking of these processes
+- Local host / auto run functionality: `main.py` now supports command line argument `--devmode` for enabling developer mode faster than database check
 - Host functionality: main.py auto-restart upon missing Internet connection (only on startup)
 - New log file: `fulldiscord.log`: registers all events, even DEBUG, to include Discord module action log
 - New command log level: `CDEBUG`, for command debug objects (only appears in log files to not overload terminal)
-- New database: `alldirs.json`: contains all types of file paths (useful for updates)
+- New database: `alldirs.json`: contains all types of file paths (necessary for updates)
 - New command: `/echo`: the bot says what you want to say (please no random shit in it, I don't have the mood to make a filter for everything in that...)
-- New command group: `/shop`: this will be the future shop command group, which is my last commit for v2.2.0 before I test and make a release (maybe)
+- New command group: `/shop`: this will be the future shop command group.
+(In works as this commit's date is released.)

 ### Changed